-If your door has not stopped squeaking after oiling or waxing, dirty or rusty hinges could be the problem.
+If the squeaky hinge of your door has not been fixed after oiling or waxing, dirty or rusty hinges could be the problem.
 Lubricants are ineffective against rust, dirt, or grease.
 Examine the hinges closely.
 If you see that there is a lot of dirt, rust or grease you need to try cleaning them with steel wool first.

 Once you have removed the hinges using the steps described above, place the pins in a sink.
 Get a pad of steel wool and keep it close by to start cleaning the pins.